 We look forward to receiving abstracts on the Conference theme, Transition to Transformation and sub-themes.
 These themes are not restrictive, and we welcome suggestions on other aspects of adaptation to change in rangeland activities that could be of interest to delegates.
 A diversity of presentation styles is encouraged, including case studies, video and interview.
 The representation of diverse voices is also encouraged, to include land managers, indigenous experience, businesses such as mining that are based on rangeland resources, researchers and students.

 Students are the bright future of the science and art of sustainable rangelands management and their enthusiastic attendance at past Australian Rangeland Conferences has injected much energy and hope for the future of rural and remote Australia.

-The Society welcomes submissions from young researchers for poster and lightning presentations to be submitted no later than Friday 16 June (abstracts for contributed oral presentations have closed).
+The Society welcomes submissions from young researchers (abstracts for all modes of presentation have now closed).

 The Australian Rangeland Society awards six prizes: one each for best overall and best student paper, presentation and poster.

 General Conference enquiries can be directed to the Conference Organiser at ARSConference@austrangesoc.com.au or on +61 (0)429 352 058.